Holiday let mortgages

 Tax benefits specific to furnished holiday accommodations

-Furnished holiday lets (FHLs) offer various tax advantages that differentiate them from standard residential buy to lets.
-One significant benefit is the ability to claim capital allowances on items such as furniture, equipment, and fixtures within the holiday home.
+Furnished holiday lets (FHLs) have various tax advantages that differentiate them from standard residential buy to lets.
+One benefit is the ability to claim capital allowances on items such as furniture, equipment, and fixtures within the holiday home.
 This allowance provides a deduction from your pre-tax income, effectively reducing your overall tax bill.

 Eligibility and mortgage criteria for holiday let mortgages